Dr. Benjamin Erb

 Oct 1, 2025 The Horizon Europe CONNECT project was successfully completed.
 Relevant source code artifacts have been released as open source at github.com/horizon-connect-eu.
 This includes the Trust Assessment Framework (TAF) prototype, for which I served as lead architect.
 Latest versions of the TAF can be found here at github.com/vs-uulm/go-taf.

-Sep 15, 2025 Several new publications on our ongoing work on the Trust Assessment Framework concepts have been accepted and published: Quantification Methods for Trust in Cooperative Driving (IEEE VNC 2025), Demo: Quantifying Trust in a Trust Assessment Framework (IEEE VNC 2025), Vehicle-to-Everything Trust: Enabling Autonomous Trust Assessment of V2X Data by Vehicles (ACM CSCS 2025), and (IEEE ITSC 2025).
+Sep 15, 2025 Several new publications on our ongoing work on the Trust Assessment Framework concepts have been accepted and published: Quantification Methods for Trust in Cooperative Driving (IEEE VNC 2025), Demo: Quantifying Trust in a Trust Assessment Framework (IEEE VNC 2025), Vehicle-to-Everything Trust: Enabling Autonomous Trust Assessment of V2X Data by Vehicles (ACM CSCS 2025), and Hyperparameter Optimization-Based Trust Quantification for Misbehavior Detection Systems.
+(IEEE ITSC 2025).

 Nov 8, 2024 Our paper on PrePaMS – a privacy-preserving participant management system for studies – has been accepted for the Privacy Enhancing Technologies Symposium 2025.1.